click on the menu below to navigate this site

 Silves in Portugal.

-Three hours driving and we were in Silves, Portugal.
+Three hours of driving and we were in Silves, Portugal.
 We left the searing heat of Seville behind us for the more temperate climes of Portugal.
 We figured the breeze from the Atlantic Ocean was doing the trick.
 The only interesting event on our drive was at the Spanish border.

 Silves Video